VitBenton88/bamazon/README.md

 1. The New Product's Name
 1. The New Product's Department
-1. The New Product's Price
+1. The New Product's Price *This prompt contains validation; only numeric values will be accepted!*
-1. The New Product's Quantity
+1. The New Product's Quantity *This prompt contains validation; only numeric values will be accepted!*

 ![Prompts When Adding New Product](/images/newItemPrompts.jpg?raw=true "Prompts When Adding New Product")